UtrechtUniversity/DrRods/docs/index.md

 under the same alias name in the source object.
 Make sure to also copy the metadata (imeta) and authorizations (ichmod).

-Note that in case of overlapping replica numbers, an attempt to unregister a replica by replica number might fail.
+Note that in case of overlapping replica numbers (yes we have encountered such a case), an attempt to unregister a replica by replica number might fail.

 ## find\_inconsistent\_paths